Single Mom Who Underwent Partial Skull Removal Credits Faith and Prayers for Her Miracle

-Cynthia Martinez recently had a partial skull removal and after God spared her life, she is spending all her time now telling others about brain aneurysm and strokes to help save other lives.
+Cynthia Martinez recently had a partial skull removal and after God spared her life, she is spending all her time now telling others about brain aneurysms and strokes to help save other lives.

 woman-with-partial-skull-removed-cynthia-martinez-2

-Her friends called for help and paramedics took Cynthia to the hospital, but by the time Cynthia Martinez was screaming out in pain from a horrendous headache which Doctors found out to be from a ruptured brain aneurysm.
+Her friends called for help, and paramedics took Cynthia to the hospital.
+By then, she was screaming in pain from a horrendous headache, which doctors later diagnosed as a ruptured brain aneurysm.

-Doctors had no choice but to do a partial skull removal — a craniotomy and there was no guarantee that Cynthia would even survive the procedure.
+Doctors had no choice but to perform a partial skull removal—a craniotomy—and there was no guarantee Cynthia would survive the procedure.
 “My family was in absolute shock and disbelief,” she explained.
 “They [doctors] went from, ‘Oh she’s going to be OK’ to ‘Wait, what are her final wishes?’.”

-It was a miracle that Cynthia did survive and although it took a lot of work and time, she made a full recovery.
+It was a miracle that Cynthia survived, and although it took a lot of work and time, she made a full recovery.
 Today, she is sure that it was God behind it all.
 “Miracles and the power of prayer are very real,” she says.

 View this post on Instagram